113th Congress

 Today, U.S. Congressman Roger Williams (TX-25) released the following statement after the White House released upcoming POTUS vacation details.

 Today, U.S. Congressman Roger Williams (TX-25) spoke on the House floor in support of H.R.
 1960, the National Defense Authorization Act.
 This bill, passed annually, provides necessary authorities and funding for the military.
 More information on the NDAA can be found here.
+The House is scheduled to vote on H.R.
+1960 tomorrow.

 Today, U.S. Congressman Roger Williams (R-TX) spoke on the House floor in support of job creating policies included in the House Republicans’ jobs plan.
 The video can be viewed here.
 Remarks as prepared follows.